High resolution deep imaging of a bright radio quiet QSO at z~3: Analysis

-We measured the radial profiles of the coadded good images of the QSO and the PSF star ($r_{20}<3.5\,\,{\rm pix}$) using STSDAS task ELLIPSE, after masking out the close companions.
-The radial profiles of the coadded good QSO images of each observing night are compared with the PSF stellar profiles acquired during QSO exposures of that night (Fig. \ref{fig:3} right), while the radial profiles of the coadded good QSO and PSF exposures of all three nights, as well as their residual are presented in Fig. \ref{fig:4} (right).
-The extended emission of the QSO host galaxy at the radii $> 0\secpoint2$ is resolved for almost all three nights, although the images obtained on Sept.
-18 are not good enough.
+We measured the radial profiles of the coadded images of the QSO and the PSF star ($r_{20}<3.5\,\,{\rm pix}$) using STSDAS task ELLIPSE, after masking out the close companions.
+The radial profiles of the coadded QSO images of each observing night are compared with the PSF stellar profiles acquired during QSO exposures of that night, and that of the coadded QSO and PSF exposures of all three nights, as well as their residuals are presented in Fig. \ref{fig:4} and Fig. \ref{fig:5} (middle).

-We further modelled the 2D luminosity distribution of the host galaxy by fitting simultaneously the QSO nucleus and its host galaxy, as well as any neighboring companions using GALFIT.
-With the constructed synthetic PSF image, we made a model fitting to the coadded good QSO image, where the QSO nucleus (psf), the host galaxy and the neighboring galaxies (S$\acute{e}$rsic profiles) are fitted simultaneously to deblend everything together.
-The best fit results for the coadded good images of all three observing nights ($\chi^2 \sim 1$) indicate that the host galaxy is a luminous elliptical of $m_{k}=20.17\pm 0.07$, S$\acute{e}$rsic index $n=5.94\pm 0.70$ and the effective radius $R_{e}=0\secpoint 58\pm 0\secpoint 06$ (${\it \bf case \,\,c}$ in Tab. \ref{tab.2}, or the last line of Tab. \ref{tab.3}).

-We compared the host luminosity of UM402 with other high-z QSO hosts at similar redshift, and found that it is well located in the range of the observed apparent K band magnitude versus redshit (the K-z plot) for luminous radio galaxies and other radio-loud QSO hosts of similar redshift range, although it is radio quiet (see Fig. \ref{fig:5}).
-Our detection of the QSO host galaxy in this analysis demonstrates that radio-quiet QSO host of bright elliptical morphology exists up to $z\sim 3$, similar as what we see at low redshift (McLure et al. 1999).

-Since at $z\sim 3$, the observed $K_{s}$-band corresponds approximately to the rest-frame V-band, we can make an easy comparison of our QSO host galaxy ($M_{V}=-25.28\pm 0.07$) with the average radio-quiet QSOs at $z < 0.46$ ($<M_{V}>\sim -22.7$) (Smith et al. 1986, Hutchings et al. 1989, Bahcall et al. 1997, Hamilton et al. 2002).
-Thus, the host of UM402 is likely to be about 3.0 mag brighter than the low-z samples.
-Again, if we consider that a local $L_{\star}$ elliptical has a luminosity of $M_{V}=-22.35$ (Hamilton et al. 2002), The host galaxy of UM402 is about 3.0 mag brighter than a non-evolving $L_{\star}$ elliptical, but not significantly brighter than a passively evolved one if placed at $z\sim 3$ (Barger et al. 1998, Bruzual \& Charlot 2003, Miyazaki et al. 2003 ).

-From our best 2D fitting, the effective radius of the host galaxy of UM402 is $\sim 4\,Kpc$ ($R_{e}=0\secpoint 58\pm 0\secpoint 06$ at $z_{em}=2.856$), as well as a stellar mass $\sim 10^{11}\,M_{\odot}$ based on the relation between the stellar mass and the observed total Ks magnitude for galaxies at $2<z<3$ in the FIRES, GOODS and MUSYC fields (van Dokkum et al. 2006).
-Considering that SDSS galaxies on the red sequence and of similar stellar masses ($\sim 10^{11}\,M_{\odot}$) would have a median scalelength $R_{e} \sim 5\,Kpc$, the host galaxy of UM402 is only slightly smaller than the local massive galaxies, indicating that a massive host galaxy of elliptical morphology could be already formed as early as $z\sim 3$.
-However, it is clearly larger than the median scalelength of a sample of quiescent massive galaxies at similar redshift presented by Damjanov et al. (2011).